Foundation / Corporation

 Grants of up to $5,000 to Indiana nonprofit organizations and public entities to provide community arts activities in eligible regions.
 Priority will be given to programs that benefit underserved communities.
 Funding may be used to support activities such as exhibitions, arts series, training, classes, and seminars.
 Activities must take place in Boone, Hamilton, Hancock, Hendricks, Johnson, Marion, or Shelby County.

-Arts Project Support (APS) grants provide funding to Indiana arts and no-arts organizations to support a distinct aspect of the organization's arts activities, such as a one-time event; a single production; an exhibition; an educational seminar; or series of related arts activities, such as art classes or training sessions that are open to the public or directed toward a specific Indiana audience that will benefit from the project that take place during the grant period.
+Arts Project Support (APS) grants provide funding to Indiana 501(c)3 nonprofit organizations and public entities for a specific arts project or arts activity(ies).
+Some examples of eligible projects include a one-time art event, a single performance, an exhibition, an educational workshop, or series of related arts activities such as art classes or training sessions that are open to the public whether free or for a fee.

 Eligible program expenses: